 Here, XX is the language that you need to check.
 There are several available and I have used en-US.

 It is worth mentioning that you can use LanguageTool with the Libreoffice Office suite also.
 You can read their guide on how to setup languageTool with LibreOffice.

 Overall, I am satisfied with LanguageTool proofreading tool.
 Both free and premium versions are good enough for finding obvious spelling mistakes and grammatical errors.

 The premium version offers unlimited sentence rephrasing powered by A.I.
 It costs around $15-$70 per year, depending on your geographical region.
 This is much cheaper than other options that cost hundreds of dollars annually.

 I opted for the premium version because it will help this open-source project.
 Premium users also get email support.

 You are not forced to go premium, of course.
-You can use the free version and if you have some questions or need support, there is a community forum that you can join for free.
+You can use the free version and if you have questions or need support, there is a community forum you can join for free.

-LanguageTool can certainly be considered one of the essential open-source tools for writers.
+LanguageTool can undoubtedly be considered one of the essential open-source tools for writers.
 I am going to continue using LanguageTool.